apple/foundationdb/design/idempotency_ids.md

 # Data model

-Commit proxies would combine idempotency ids for transactions within a batch.
-The purpose of this is to try to limit the number of distinct database keys that need to be written, and to lessen the number of extra mutation bytes for idempotency ids.
+Commit proxies would combine idempotency IDs for transactions within a batch.
+The purpose of this is to try to limit the number of distinct database keys that need to be written, and to lessen the number of extra mutation bytes for idempotency IDs.

 ## Key format
 ```